4/24/2025

 Christopher

-would answer it is that we talk about OEM here, we're talking about HVAC manufacturers and in my view, you have major ones or I won't get into who's who, but you have of course, KRLNX, Vane and Reem and Dyke in certain extent.
-And a couple of them has done two, a couple has done one and I won't get into who's who and if the other two are waiting to do their second one or not.
-But we're in the comment you heard because I listened into last night, we're in a similar position for BayerF, like one of our other distributors in the US.
+The way I would answer it is that we talk about OEM here, we're talking about HVAC manufacturers, and in my view, you have major ones or, and I won't get into who's who, but you have, of course, Carrier Lenox Train and Rheem and Daikin to a certain extent.
+And a couple of them has done two.
+A couple has done one.
+And I won't go into who's who and if the other two are waiting to do their second one or not.
+But the comment you heard, because I listened in to last night, we're in a similar position for BayerF, like one of our other distributors in the US.

 speaker